-The group travelled from Aleppo on a journey they all describe as "very difficult".
-One man says: "It's a very small boat we took to come here – it's maybe nine metres long and there were 50 people in it.
+The group traveled from Aleppo on a journey they all describe as "very difficult."
+One man says: "It's a very small boat we took to come here—it's maybe nine meters long and there were 50 people in it.
 The journey is one hour and 20 minutes.
 It's not such a long time but when you feel [the situation is so] dangerous, the distance is very long.

 The men mostly want to go to Germany to study before finding work.
 They're all middle class, well educated and had good jobs in Syria.
 One tells me: "I am a pharmacist.
 I graduated last year and I want to get a Masters and a doctorate in Germany.
 I worked in a pharmacy in Syria but they wanted to get me to the army."
 There's a chorus of "yes" from the other men.
 "So I had to get out of Syria."

 Is the same true of most men in the camps?
 He gestures round: "All!
 Most of the people."